Do you feel called to the permanent diaconate?

 While the ministry of the permanent deacon is rich and rewarding, it is not suitable for everyone.
 Throughout the formation process, both the applicant and the Church will discern the individual’s calling to determine if a match exists between his gifts and the Church’s needs.

 Interested applicants are asked to speak about their calling with their pastors first.
-The next step is to schedule an initial interview with Deacon Jim Hessler, director of diaconate formation.
-To schedule an appointment, contact Kim, Vocations Office assistant, at 616-288-0910 or email@example.com.
+The next step is to schedule an initial interview through the Office of Diaconate Formation.